parthiv-dev/decentralised-trading-platform/README.md

     }
 ```

-This struct was populated when minting a Pokemon NFT token by calling constructor of [PokemonCard.sol](contracts\PokemonCard.sol).
-In addition, we stored the metadata and images of Pokemons in a decentralized IPFS.
+This struct was populated when minting a Pokemon NFT token by calling the constructor of [PokemonCard.sol](contracts\PokemonCard.sol).
+In addition, we stored the metadata and images of Pokémons in a decentralised IPFS.
 More on this in the section [IPFS integration for metadata storage](#ipfs-integration-for-metadata-storage)

 **Access control** is ensured by:
 - the in-built `Ownable` (modifier)
 - an auxiliary mapping `_minters` which maps user addresses to bool (true = allowed to mint; false = not allowed to mint)
-- a modifier `onlyAuthorized` which check if either of the above is true for a given user
+- a modifier `onlyAuthorized` which checks if either of the above is true for a given user

 **Secure minting** has been implemented by the use of the [OpenZeppelin ERC271 contract](https://docs.openzeppelin.com/contracts/4.x/erc721).
-Specifically we used the modified the `safeMint()` function.
+Specifically, we used the modified `safeMint()` function.

 #### TradingPlatform Contract